Date of Degree

 Copyright 2010 Nancy Lee Menning

 Menning, Nancy Lee.
-"Reading nature religiously: Lectio Divina, environmental ethics, and the literary nonfiction of Terry Tempest Williams." dissertation, University of Iowa, 2010.
+"Reading nature religiously: Lectio Divina, environmental ethics, and the literary nonfiction of Terry Tempest Williams."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.